Shit Happens [In Spanish]

 You usually know what’s happening in Christopher Wheeldon’s story ballets.
 But you don’t always care.
 He’s moved away from doing shorter choreography in favor of large-scale narrative works, and “Like Water for Chocolate” is the latest of Wheeldon’s dansicals.
 Once again, he prioritized the plot, cramming the narrative in, at the expense of emotion and feeling.
 The result wasn’t satisfying either as a story or a ballet.

-As with the others, he was working on an working on a costly, Broadway scale, enough so that the expenses were shared in a co-production with The Royal Ballet, where the piece premiered a year ago, and American Ballet Theatre.
+As with the others, he was working on a costly, Broadway scale, enough so that the expenses were shared in a co-production with The Royal Ballet, where the piece premiered a year ago, and American Ballet Theatre.
 A frequent collaborator, Joby Talbot, composed the music; both Wheeldon and Talbot were credited with the scenario derived from Laura Esquivel’s 1992 novel.

 It told the story of Tita, the youngest daughter of Mama Elena.
 Tita’s love of Pedro was thwarted by a dreadful family tradition.
 “Like Water for Chocolate” resembled Wheeldon’s other works in the genre, “Alice in Wonderland,” “Cinderella,” and “A Winter’s Tale,” in ways both good and bad.
 It was heavily driven by effects as if it were obliged to deliver something blockbuster.